 I cannot at all deny the huge impression I get from seeing the resilience of people.
-Each time I stop infront of myself and say: DAMN …how can they do it.
+Each time I stop in front of myself and say: DAMN …how can they do it.

 It is true that there is something about us human beings in general that make us willing to adapt and survive.
 I also don’t know if it is just my nostalgic emotions that make me see things this powerful and meaningful each time I encounter creative initiatives and stories.
-The amount of tragedy that continues to befall on people there is definitely unbearable to a regular human being.
+The amount of tragedy that continues to befall on people there is unbearable to a regular human being.
 I tend to think that there should be something in the genes of the people there has developed by time with an extra resilience component and creativity.

 Of course one cannot but feel like swinging between the amount of misery, destruction, damage, poverty he cannot but see passing by almost every scene.
-It is captured in the memory like a camera taking snapshots for each and every scene.
-It surrounds you from all directions from the moment you enter Erez and walk in that 1.5-kilometer of cage.
+It is captured in the memory like a camera taking snapshots of each and every scene.
+It surrounds you from all directions from the moment you enter Erez and walk in that 1.5-kilometer of the cage.
 The smell of sewage is the first thing you receive, before even meeting any Palestinian in the minutes later.
 You cannot but get the impression of what is coming next.
-I have to say that the strong stinking odor of sewage makes all the scenery that comes next natural.
+I have to say that the high stinking odor of sewage makes all the scenery that comes next natural.
 As if you are accompanied by musical to a movie.

-It could sound arrogant at the first instant, but then you realize that each of the people lecturing you has really a story that is miserable and tragic as the story of the misery of Gaza.
+It could sound arrogant at the first instant, but then you realize that each of the people lecturing you has a story that is miserable and tragic as the story of the misery of Gaza.
 Each time I listen, I think to myself: how on earth can anyone survive this?
-A loss of a child, a friend, a brother, a father, a mother, a shell in his living room, children sleeping under the beds from fear, diseases, sickness, lack of health services, a tragedy that feeds tragedy.
+A loss of a child, a friend, a brother, father, a mother, a shell in his living room, children sleeping under the beds from fear, diseases, sickness, lack of health services, a tragedy that feeds the drama.

 All this is not why we go to Gaza….

 Tens of thousands were left displaced after the 2014 and Gaza became a hub for business people from all sectors and directions.
 The investment in the rebuilding became what defines and what unifies.
 Fateh and Hamas problem disappeared.
-All what you hear people talking is who is rebuilding and who is taking the bigger share.
+All that you hear people talking is who is rebuilding and who is taking the bigger share.
 It sounds like a cake that everyone jumped over to grab.
 So messy with no forks, no plates, no knife to cut.

 Tens if not hundreds of projects under the title of reconstruction and rebuilding to the displaced.
 Everyone take you from the hand to convince you that he works on this issue while everyone else is a thief.
-The UNDP, the UNRWA, the Government of Hamas, the Government of Fateh, councils of rebuilding, Islamic relief, all what you imagine in hearing about aid.
+The UNDP, the UNRWA, the Government of Hamas, the Government of Fateh, councils of rebuilding, Islamic relief, all that you imagine in hearing about aid.

 And there….
 Remains a person who is still waiting for a paper that may mention their names to be next on the rebuilding list.